ibexa/documentation-developer/docs/pim/pim_guide.md

 #### Limitations

-The default implementation, which serves as a basis for the example remote PIM package, has some limitations: certain functionalities either do not operate or operate within defined constraints.
+The default implementation, which serves as a basis for the example remote PIM package, has some limitations: certain functionalities either don't operate or operate within defined constraints.
 Therefore, if your specific requirements aren't met, you may need to extend [[= product_name =]].

 ##### Editing product types, products and product attributes